Belize is located in northern Central America, bordered by the Caribean Sea to the East, Mexico to the North, and Guatemala to the South and West.

 So, as you go further south in Belize, annual precipitation increases drastically.
 It is this rain which gives southern Belize its lush tropical rain forests.

-Just offshore from the mainland, Belize has the second-largest barrier reef in the world, including the famous underwater atoll, known as the Great Blue Hole.
+Just offshore from the mainland, you can experience marine life since Belize has the second-largest barrier reef in the world, including the famous underwater atoll, known as the Great Blue Hole.